Berry-House-YYC/calgarygroups/src/content/organizations/grassroots/walls-down-collective.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "A community care initiative providing crisis support and peer advocacy.
-They operate a support line and organize events to foster safety and connection, prioritizing care over policing."
+description: "A community care initiative providing crisis support and pop-up resource distribution events for the homeless population.
+They are abolitionist, anti-police, and focus heavily on combating anti-Black racism."
 ---

-A community care initiative providing crisis support and peer advocacy.
-They operate a support line and organize events to foster safety and connection, prioritizing care over policing.
+A community care initiative providing crisis support and pop-up resource distribution events for the homeless population.
+They are abolitionist, anti-police, and focus heavily on combating anti-Black racism.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>